-As of December 30, 2012, the Company had \$170 million available under the \$200 million facility to meet its cash requirements.
-On September 21, 2011, the Company entered into the \$200 million facility replacing the Company's previous \$200 million five-year unsecured revolving credit facility, dated March 8, 2007, which had been scheduled to mature in March 2012.
+As of December 29, 2013, the Company had \$195.0 million available under the \$200 million facility to meet its cash requirements.
 The \$200 million facility has a scheduled maturity date of September 21, 2016 and up to \$25 million is available for the issuance of letters of credit.
 Borrowings under the agreement bear interest at a floating base rate or a floating Eurodollar rate plus an interest rate spread, dependent on the Company's credit rating at the time of borrowing.
 The Company must pay an annual facility fee of .175% of the lenders' aggregate commitments under the facility.
 The \$200 million facility contains two financial covenants: a cash flow/fixed charges ratio ("fixed charges coverage ratio") and funded indebtedness/cash flow ratio ("operating cash flow ratio"), each as defined in the credit agreement.
 The fixed charges coverage ratio requires the Company to maintain a consolidated cash flow to fixed charges ratio of 1.5 to 1.0 or higher.
 The operating cash flow ratio requires the Company to maintain a debt to operating cash flow ratio of 6.0 to 1.0 or lower.
 The Company is currently in compliance with these covenants.
 These covenants do not currently, and the Company does not anticipate they will, restrict its liquidity or capital resources.
-The Company currently believes that all of the banks participating in the Company's \$200 million facility have the ability to and will meet any funding requests from the Company.
+On September 4, 2013, the Company entered into an amendment to its \$200 million facility.
+The amendment clarified that the noncash charge incurred by the Company in the fourth quarter of 2013 as a result of the Company's limited-time offer of a lump-sum distribution of pension benefits to certain pension plan participants would be excluded from the calculation of the financial covenants described above to the extent that the noncash charge was recognized on or before December 31, 2013 and did not exceed \$12.0 million.
+See Note 17 to the consolidated financial statements for additional information on the limited-time pension distribution.
+The Company currently believes that all of the banks participating in the Company's \$200 million facility have the ability to